henrypinkard/henrypinkard.github.io/index.md

 	<!-- <a href="https://photomics.ai/">Photomics, Inc.</a>  -->
 </p>

 <p>My research is focused on the design of hardware, software, and algorithms for new types of data-driven microscopy.
-As a result, I work at the intersection of many fields, including optical physics, single-cell biology, immunology, software engineering, data science, computer vision, and information theory.
+As a result, I work at the intersection of many fields, including optical physics, machine learning, single-cell biology, immunology, software engineering, data science, computer vision, and information theory.

 <p>